General Regulations

 It is unlawful to

-1. possess, before it has been transported to the usual residence of the person who killed it or is prepared for immediate cooking, a game bird which does not bear evidence of sex and species.
+1. Possess, before it has been transported to the usual residence of the person who killed it or is prepared for immediate cooking, a game bird which does not bear evidence of sex and species.
 Evidence of sex and species consists of one completely feathered wing attached to the carcass of the game bird, except for wild turkey for which evidence of sex and species consists of the complete head and beard attached to the carcass (click here to view Wild Turkey Tagging Instructions).

-2. hunt a migratory game bird using
+2. Hunt a migratory game bird using

 • a firearm loaded with a single bullet